cmavian/VDM_workshop_2025_practical/README.md

 ### Setting up our folder for the analysis

+orientate yourself

 ```
+pwd
 ls
 ```

-2. let's make a working folder
+Let's make a working folder

 ```
 mkdir metagenomics
 ```

-3. go in the folder
+Go into the folder

 ```
 cd metagenomics